Rejointech/Socio/README.md

-# Socio
+# Socio - Where Connections come to life
-Repository for social media application